Do you need marriage counseling?

 Take the Quiz

-The pre-marital counseling I offer is a wonderful opportunity to explore your relationship honestly and creatively in a supportive setting, to learn why you’re so good together, how you can live with your differences and to articulate to one another the dreams and goals each of you hope to reach.
+Premarital counseling is a wonderful opportunity to explore your relationship honestly and creatively in a supportive setting.
+To learn why you are good together, how you can work with your differences and to articulate to one another the dreams and goals each of you hope to reach.

 "Working with you has reminded us that the health and longevity of this marriage will be based on the attention, respect and communication tools that we bring into the private intimacy of our union…Using the Prepare inventory has fostered in us a lively dialogue with a great deal of laughter, love, humor and affirmation as we’ve explored our strengths and weaknesses to help us grow closer.”